emanuelaepure10/INSPIRE-timeline/.github/ISSUE_TEMPLATE/ask-a-question-on-hale-studio-usage.md

 ---
 name: Ask a question on hale»studio usage
-about: If you have a question about using hale»studio, please use our forum.
+about: If you have a question about using hale»studio, please use the forum.
 title: ''
 labels: ''
 assignees: ''